jiachengpan/jiachengpan.github.io/_posts/2016-04-27-a-line-for-a-leetcode-problem.markdown

 #### 134. Gas Station
 Contract neighbour net-costs (gas-cost) when both negative or first positive and sum positive, and move the last to first, and do again, until the length is 1 or 2, using the sign of the last element to determine if feasible to travel around.

+#### 142. Linked List Cycle II
+Two pointers, fast and slow.
+Assume the start of circle is X steps away from the head, slow goes K steps after entering the circle and fast goes 2K+2X in total.
+We have `K%C = (2K+X)%C => (K+X)%C = 0`. i.e. when fast and slow hits, fast is X steps away from the entrance.
+So we just need to reset slow to head and increment both step by step.

 #### 143. Reorder List
 Two pointers to find the middle, reverse the tail, contract the head and tail until met.